 So even though it is reporting a loss, the market may think all the negative factors have been priced in, especially given that its share price has fallen about a third from around 1,200 yen at the beginning of this year.

-The Japanese government intervened in the currency market for the second time in less than three months after the yen hit another record high against the dollar on Monday, selling yen to counter speculative trading that officials say is hurting the world's No.3 economy.
+Japan sold the yen for the second time in less than three months after it hit another record high against the dollar on Monday, intervening to counter speculation that officials say is hurting the world's No. 3 economy.

 Shares of the company closed 2.1 percent lower before the results.
-They have fallen 31 percent so far this year, compared with a 13 percent decline in the broader market <.N225>.
+They have fallen 31 percent so far this year, compared with a 13 percent decline in the broader market.

 'BIRTH PANGS OF NEW STRATEGY'